Broken windows theory: Education

 In education, the broken windows theory is used to promote order in classrooms and school cultures.
 The belief is that students are signaled by disorder or rule-breaking and that they in turn imitate the disorder.
 Several school movements encourage strict paternalistic practices to enforce student discipline.
 Such practices include language codes (governing slang, curse words, or speaking out of turn), classroom etiquette (sitting up straight, tracking the speaker), personal dress (uniforms, little or no jewelry), and behavioral codes (walking in lines, specified bathroom times).

 From 2004 to 2006, Stephen B. Plank and colleagues from Johns Hopkins University conducted a correlational study to determine the degree to which the physical appearance of the school and classroom setting influence student behavior, particularly in respect to the variables concerned in their study: fear, social disorder, and collective efficacy.
-They collected survey data administered to 6th-8th students by 33 public schools in a large mid-Atlantic city.
+They collected survey data administered to 6th-8th grade students by 33 public schools in a large mid-Atlantic city.
 From analyses of the survey data, the researchers determined that the variables in their study are statistically significant to the physical conditions of the school and classroom setting.
 The conclusion, published in the American Journal of Education, was: